Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/installation.md

 ##### 2. can't find a suitable configuration file in this directory or any parent: not found
 Make sure that your terminal location is in a directory with a `docker-compose.yml` file.
 And make sure that the file is not hidden.

+##### 3. code ERR_SOCKET_TIMEOUT

+This can result for several reasons, such as havin your sockets overloaded.
+In order to prevent this, the best thing to do is to lower the amount of sockets used when performing npm install.
+Change this line in `docker/webpack`:

+`RUN npm install`

+to:

+`RUN npm install --maxsockets=1`

+This should allow `docker compose up` to work.
+Be sure to delete the addition once your image and container is set up.

 ## Additional Resources
 [Git Documentation](https://git-scm.com/doc)<br>